Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 “We rewired childhood.
 Now we have to fix it.”

-Haidt outlines the rise of what he calls the “phone-based childhood”.
+Haidt outlines his opinion of what that thing is; the rise of what he calls the “phone-based childhood”.
 A cultural shift that began in the early 2010s when smartphones, high-speed internet, and social media collided.
 It didn’t happen maliciously.
 It happened through inspiration and innovation, quietly, gradually.
 But the results are beginning to be noticed.

 And yet, this book isn’t a guilt trip.
 It’s not about blaming parents or kids.
 It’s about seeing clearly what’s changed, and reclaiming the elements of childhood that positively impact development.
 None of us who are adults know what it like to grow up in this digital age, how inescapable it is, and the pressure that comes as a result.